Supersonic-Sites/leachanel/content/en/services.md

           <strong>Duration: 1 hour 30 minutes</strong><br>

           Good for ALL skin types.
 In the Classic Facial, we'll be treating your skin according to its needs, based on your skin type and skin condition.
 The main goal is to refresh, hydrate, and target-treat certain goals with potent active ingredients.
 Gentle neck, shoulders, & hand massage included.
 Effective, gentle, and safe for sensitive skin.
 (Pregnant women should go for the Express Glow Facial instead.)
+      - service: BioAcne Facial
+        desc: >-
+          <strong>Duration: 1 hour</strong><br>

+          In the Anti Acne Bio Facial, we'll work on deep cleansing the skin and purging the built-up sebum and bacteria clogged in the pores, all while respecting the skin's natural PH balance.
+We will do a gentle organic Salicylic Acid Peel to eat away at dead & dry skin that is trapping the the unwanted impurities inside.
+(No pain, no downtime.)
+We'll also work on soothing & comforting the skin's redness & inflammation.
+Skin will be very rosy post-treatment due to healthy oxygenation of the skin.
+One must wear SPF post-treatment & avoid direct sun exposure for 48 hours.)
       - service: Anti-Aging Firm & Facial
         desc: >
           <strong>Duration: 1 hour 35 minutes</strong><br>